tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 On paper, this is the kind of roster that grows into its own after a year or two.
 In execution?
 OG is **BUILT DIFFERENT.**

-They didn't necessarily hit the ground *running* running, but they definitely drafted behind everyone else in the race.
-And while these DPC results may not be as decorated as LGD's, this team* had pretty consistently strong showings at third party tournaments as well, including a recent 1st 🥇* place at ESL Malaysia near the end of August.
+They didn't pop off immediately, but they definitely hit their stride way quicker than anyone expected.
+And while these DPC results may not be as decorated as LGD's, this team* had strong showings at third party tournaments, including a recent 1st 🥇* place at ESL Malaysia near the end of August.

-What's with all the asterisks in this section, you ask?
-Well, our good friend Misha had quite a bit of difficulty traveling internationally this year.
+*ALRIGHT TSUNAMI, WHAT'S WITH ALL THE ASTERISKS?* Well, our good friend Misha had quite a bit of difficulty getting visas this year.
+As a result, OG spent a lot of time this year playing musical chairs for substitutes on LAN.
+Ceb came back for one last ride and stood in for Misha at Stockholm.
+Won.
+Came back for another one last ride in Arlington.
+Got fourth.
+And then coach Chuvash stood in for Misha at ESL Malaysia.
+Which they won.

-**What would success look like?** For the rest of the team?
-Eh, .
+**What would success look like?** A top 6 finish would be perfectly respectable for such a fresh roster.
 For Misha?
 Oh boy.
-Misha, Misha, Misha.
 I don't even know if _he_ necessarily feels the pressure.
-But everyone putting the pressure on him has gotta be something
+But the public at large putting the pressure on him has gotta be something else.

 **What to spam in Twitch chat when OG are winning?** `ATF=ALWAYS TAKES FIRST`